niektuytel/ApkCenterAdminPanel/README.md

 Admin panel for apk center app about this project more but this essentially a project to build a non addictive android device and a child safe enviroment

+TODOS:
+- Make Languages more flexible (add/edit/delete)
+- Add more websites to auto fill from
+- Auto Fill Add Application window when requested app display is visible
+- Delete Application with auto fill of matched server applications